 Your future self will want to be remembered, if not specifically by your name, than for the care your provided and the energetic imprint you left behind on the lives of your patients and their families.

 So, future nurse, what do the last twenty years of nursing look like to you?
 How do you feel about your career?
 Did you burn out or did you burn bright?
 Did you care well or did you end up no longer caring at all?

 What do you remember?
 Do you remember the kindness of your colleagues or the way they bullied one another?
 If you witnessed bullying, do you recall stepping in to interrupt that vile behavior, or did you look the other way?
 Did you speak up or was your very silence an act of complicity?
 Will you remember standing up to injustice or turning your back when your voice was needed most?
 Did that research you did fulfill your calling?
 Did that app, medical device, or business you developed bear sufficient fruit?

 Nurse, did nursing over the last twenty years build you up or tear you down?
 Was your spirit lifted by your work or diminished by it?
 Did your body suffer from the stress of your work or did you care for yourself well enough to survive, and possibly even thrive?

-Nurse, when you think about your patients, do you think of them with caring and compassion, or do you think of them as burdens on your nurse's soul?
+When you think about your patients, do you think of them with caring and compassion, or do you think of them as burdens on your nurse's soul?